 My story is told briefly and selectively.

 I am James Malcolm.
 I have been part of the Pentecostal, Charismatic and Neocharismatic Renewals since my conversion in the Jesus Movement in the 1970s at a little Assembly of God church in Oregon, USA, in my mid-teens.
 At my age I knew very little about denominations or the Jesus Movement, though I thought getting one’s prayer language (commonly and archaically called ‘tongues’) was normal.
 I was never prejudiced against it.
 When I went down front in tears for salvation, and the pastor prayed for me, I instantly and unexpectedly got God’s prayer language, without prejudging it.
+He did not coach me or teach me.
+I just got it.
 And now I see that it is perfectly biblical.

 I did not know, further, that I was part of the Jesus Movement.
 I just lived it.
 I was never part of the hippy-and-drug subculture, but I saw firsthand the salvation and deliverance that came to the hippies.

 I moved to Southern California to attend Melodyland School of Theology (long ago defunct), where I got a B.A. in Theology, and attended Melodyland Christian Center for a few years, where numerous leaders from the Pentecostal and Charismatic Movements were guest speakers.
 I often went to the Friday Night (or Saturday night?) concerts at Calvary Chapel, Costa Mesa, where innovative music was being introduced to Christian churches for the first time.
 It was exciting to be at the hub of the overlapping Charismatic Renewal and the Jesus Movement.